RileyGatto/SIT305-Mobile-Application-Development/Pass-Task-4.1/README.md

 ## activity_main.xml

 This file was used to design the UI of my app and the different UI widgets.
-Everything you see is designed in this file.
 I have used a linear layout instead of a constrait layout for my project

 ## create_fragment.xml
 UI layout for adding new events.